angelozdev/portfolio/README.md

 git clone https://github.com/angelozdev/portfolio.git
 ```

-_Install the necessary dependencies in the root of the project._
+_Install the necessary dependencies in the root of the project:_

 ```bash
 npm install